SJECollins/ci-pp1-hoggy-hospital/README.md

 #### About Section
 - The about section features three short paragraphs of text giving the user an introduction to the organisation.
 These paragraphs are intentionally short so as not to overload the user with information immediately on arrival and to encourage the user to keep reading.
 - The section is styled such that on large screens the paragraphs display as a row, but wrap to fit beneath each other on smaller devices.
 - The text contains inline links to the How To Help page and Contact Us page, where appropriate.
-These are styled in the sam dark red colour as the CTA button in the Hero section.
+These are styled in the same dark red colour as the CTA button in the Hero section.

 #### Why Help Hedgehogs Section
 - This section provides information to the user about the reasons animals come into the care of the organisation.
 This serves to provide motivation for the user to become emotionally invested in the work the organisation undertakes.